1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 ### Transaction Access Mode

-The transaction access mode determines whether the transaction is read/write or read-only.
+The transaction access mode determines whether the transaction is _read/write_ or _read-only_.
 Read/write is the default.